 In 2016, the juvenile courts were asked to provide an update on their progress addressing RED and to discuss any additional barriers that have arisen (see Appendix 3 for questions).
-Specifically, they were asked to report on the progress of their two proposed strategies to reduce any disparities they saw in their data.
+Specifically, they were asked to report on the progress of their two proposed strategies identified in 2015 to reduce any disparities they saw in their data.